blackrushllc/yobasic/html/lessons/LESSON_PLANS.md

 ## TUTORIAL PAGE 003 - Loops

-### Introduction Video
+### Introduction Video (Todo: Tiffany)
 - Hi!
-In this tutorial we are going to learn about loops in YoBASIC.
-    - Loops are used to repeat a block of code multiple times.
+In this tutorial we are going to learn about creating different kinds of "loops", which are used to repeat a block of code multiple times.
+- All programming languages have different ways to create loops, but they all follow the same basic structure.
-    - Loops are important because they allow us to automate repetitive tasks and process large amounts of data efficiently.
+- Loops are important because they allow us to automate repetitive tasks and process large amounts of data efficiently, or to run a continuous workflow, such as a video game, until certain conditions are met.
+- For example, a video game loop might pause when you open up an inventory screen, and then exit when you quit the game or get your self killed.
+- A loop on a website might check for new posts every few seconds, and then display them on the screen until you close the browser window.
-    - By the end of this tutorial you will understand how to use loops in your programs.
+- By the end of this tutorial you will have a basic understanding of different kinds of loops.

 ### Example 1 - Looping with GOTO
 ```
 start: